-File inclusion is a common feature of many text processing languages :
+File inclusion is a common feature of many text processing languages:

-- an include directive references an external file by name - the directive gets expanded to the content of the file as if it were included verbatim where the directive is located the main advantage of file inclusion is factorization:
+- an include directive references an external file by name - the directive gets expanded to the content of the file as if it were included verbatim where, and in place of, the directive is located

+The main advantage of file inclusion is factorization:

-- we can reuse the content of a file in different locations... - ... while we have to maintain only one copy of it
+- we can reuse the content of a file in different locations... - ... while we have to maintain only one copy of it - help with adhering to the DRY ("don't repeat yourself") principle